GeoscienceAustralia/dea-notebooks/README.md

 > Australia notebooks and tools repository.
 Geoscience Australia,
 > Canberra. <https://doi.org/10.26186/145234>

-We would also appreciate it if you add a citation of your work to our [USAGE](https://github.com/GeoscienceAustralia/dea-notebooks/blob/stable/USAGE.rst) page.
+We would also appreciate it if you add your own citation to our [USAGE](https://github.com/GeoscienceAustralia/dea-notebooks/blob/stable/USAGE.rst) page.